Bills

 Under existing law, a violation of any order, decision, rule, direction, demand, or requirement of the commission is a crime.

-Because a violation of a commission action implementing the bills requirements would be a crime, the bill would impose a state-mandated local program.
+Because a violation of a commission action implementing the bills requirements would be a crime, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.